ietf-wg-cellar/matroska-specification/ordering.md

 # Matroska Element Ordering

 Except for the `EBML Header` and the `CRC-32 Element`, the EBML specification does not require any particular storage order for `Elements`.
-The Matroska specification however defines mandates and recommendations for ordering certain `Elements` in order to facilitate better playback, seeking, and editing efficiency.
+This specification however defines mandates and recommendations for ordering certain `Elements` in order to facilitate better playback, seeking, and editing efficiency.
 This section describes and offers rationale for ordering requirements and recommendations for Matroska.